 - Water pH has an effect on availability of plant nutrients.

-- Units are no units.
+- Units.
 An increase or decrease in pH by 1 is a factor of 10x difference in hydrogen ion or hydroxide ion concentration.
+In math terms this is the negative log (base 10) concentration of H+ ions.
+In practice it is best to think of pH as having no units.

 - Typically irrigation water should be in the range of 5.0 to 7.0 pH, depending on the crop.